-Rubella (German measles) is caused by the rubella virus.
-The consequences of this disease, affecting the unborn fetus infected during the first trimester of the pregnancy, could be devastating.
-The baby may be born with a variety of defects including deafness, mental retardation, and heart problems.
+- Rubella (German measles) is caused by the rubella virus.
+The consequences of this disease, affecting the unborn fetus infected during the first trimester of pregnancy, can be devastating.
+The baby may be born with a variety of defects including deafness, cognitive dysfunction, and heart problems.
 At birth, the infant has a meningitis-like illness and usually is lethargic and inactive.
-The proper immunization of the mother, with a series of the vaccinations given throughout adolescence and early adulthood, would prevent a woman from getting rubella, which is especially important during pregnancy.
+The proper immunization of the mother, with a series of vaccinations given throughout adolescence and early adulthood, prevents a woman from getting rubella, which is especially important during pregnancy.

-Rabies is another viral infection.
+- Rabies is another viral infection.
 It is transmitted to humans by the bite of an infected animal or, in rare instances, by an inhalation of airborne viral particles in bat-infested caves or by laboratory workers.
-Worldwide, the disease is commonly caused by the bite of the rabid dog but also might be transmitted by cats, raccoons, skunks, foxes, wolves, and many other domestic and wild animals.
-Despite popular beliefs, no transmission has occurred from the bite of the mouse, rat, or rabbit.
+Worldwide, the disease is commonly caused by the bite of a rabid dog but also might be transmitted by cats, raccoons, skunks, foxes, wolves, and many other domestic and wild animals.
+Despite popular belief, no transmission has occurred from the bites of mice, rats, or rabbits.
 The disease is rare in the U.S., where we have tight control of rabid animals.
 The virus causes a severe form of encephalitis and myelitis.
-It may cause initial flu-like symptoms, very high (up to 107 F) fever, extreme restlessness, hypersensitivity to touch, general convulsions, total body paralysis, bizarre hallucinations, excessive flow of saliva, absolute refusal to drink any fluids, with gradual paralysis, coma, and almost invariably death.
-There is no specific antiviral therapy available, but preventive immunization is very effective and widely available.
+It may cause initial flu-like symptoms, very high fever (up to 107 F), extreme restlessness, hypersensitivity to touch, general convulsions, total body paralysis, bizarre hallucinations, excessive flow of saliva, absolute refusal to drink any fluids, with gradual paralysis, coma, and almost invariably death.
+There is no specific antiviral therapy available, but postexposure immune globulin and immunization are very effective and widely available.